CommandersAct/Platform-Documentation/developers/changelogs/web-container-generator.md

 ### Release v81.0 - 14/02/2023

 * Internal upgrade of the generator server.
 Greatly improves generator performance.
-This upgrade should not impact the generation result, though recommend that you test your first generated container before your next deployment.
+This upgrade should not impact the generation result, though we recommend that you test your first generated container before your next deployment.

 ### Release v80.3 - 08/02/2023